-Royle Family actor Peter Martin dies aged 82
+Royle Family and Emmerdale actor Peter Martin dies aged 82

 - Published